smithy-lang/smithy-dafny/TestModels/Positional/README.md

 at the expense of not being able to add more members to the structure in the future without breaking existing callers.

-It is currently only actively used for operations that return a `@reference` to a newly-created resource, so that is the only test case so far.

 ## Build

 ### Dafny